Haquoctien/minimal_html_editor/README.md

 			webViewTitle: "Editor",
 		),
 		...,
 ],
 ),
 ```
-Check out Example and API for more.
+Check out Example and API reference for more.